 NSO Ref.
-Proposed National Strategic Outcome Impact Assessment 7 Green Networks a and Infrastructure politan Area Strategic Plans will be required to e a metropolitan parks and amenity strategy; No potential likely significant effects to European Sites.
+Proposed National Strategic Outcome Impact Assessment 7 Green Networks and Infrastructure Metropolitan Area Strategic Plans will be required to include a metropolitan parks and amenity strategy; No potential likely significant effects to European Sites.
 It is noted that the MASP will be subject to AA ensuring a tiered assessment process which evolves as details become clearer down the planning hierarchy as outlined in Chapter 10 of the draft NPF.
 Implementation of planning and transport strategies for the five cities and other urban areas will be progressed with a major focus on improving walking and cycling routes including continuous urban greenway networks and targeted measures to enhance permeability and connectivity.
 Potential likely significant effects to European Sites as this relates to planning and transport strategies for the five cities.
 See Section 6.5 for discussion on impacts from transport.
-Smart Growth initiatives will seek to encourage transformational public realm initiatives to give city and town centre areas back to citizens, encouraging greater city and town centre living, enhanced recreational spaces and attractiveness from a cultural, tourism and promotional perspective; No potential likely significant effects to European Sites. gies to further support urban active travel will be ped and implemented.
+Smart Growth initiatives will seek to encourage transformational public realm initiatives to give city and No potential likely significant effects to European Sites.

+NSO Ref.
+Proposed National Strategic Outcome Impact Assessment town centre areas back to citizens, encouraging greater city and town centre living, enhanced recreational spaces and attractiveness from a cultural, tourism and promotional perspective; - to further support urban active travel will be and implemented.
 Potential likely significant effects to European Sites See Section 6.5 for discussion on impacts from transport.